 Marc Benioff says he won’t return to ChatGPT after trying Gemini 3

-Benioff’s blunt assessment has forced observers to compare the capabilities each lab claims to have built into their next‑gen systems.
-Google, for its part, says Gemini 3 pushes the envelope on reasoning, multimodal perception and tool‑use, blending text and images in ways that were previously limited.
-The contrast between the two platforms now feels more than a technical footnote; it’s a signal that the competition is heating up, and the stakes are high for anyone watching the next chapter of generative AI.
+Benioff’s blunt take pushed journalists to line up the claims each lab makes about its next-gen system.
+Google, for its part, says Gemini 3 nudges the limits on reasoning, multimodal perception and tool-use, mixing text and images in ways that were previously hard to pull off.
+The gap between the platforms now feels more than a technical footnote; it’s a hint that the competition is really heating up.

 His comments immediately intensified comparisons between Google and OpenAI, the two companies locked in the most closely watched AI rivalry.
 According to Google, Gemini 3 brings major improvements in complex reasoning, multimodal understanding, and tool-use capabilities.
 It integrates text, images, video, and code processing, positioning it as Google's first truly general-purpose, agentic AI system across consumer and enterprise products.